 Having read a bunch to this post, for sure avoiding letting your loved one getting a bed sore is for the best (there was super scary info about how many people die after having bed sores… not because of the sores, but because of the other conditions that made them immobile.)

 I KNOW, sometimes it is hard to see their skin if they won't take a shower, but for sure listen to their grumblings and note if they say something is hurting it might be a pressure sore.
+You really need to see if there are signs of infection in their skin and tissue.

 Try to move them around, even it is from bed to chair or moving them around on the bed from time to time.